LLNL/sundials/doc/superbuild/source/developers/testing/Answers.rst

      output generated on your machine, but it may be different enough from what is produced on the GitHub actions to trigger a failure.
-You can download the output files generated on the GitHub machines by going to `<https://github.com/LLNL/sundials/actions>`_ finding your failing test, clicking it, then at the bottom downloading the "artifacts" (you can also find your failing test at the bottom of a PR).
+You can download the output files generated on the GitHub machines by going to `<https://github.com/LLNL/sundials/actions>`_ finding your failing test, clicking it, then at the bottom downloading the "output_files" artifact (you can also find your failing test at the bottom of a PR).
 The downloaded zip file will be the SUNDIALS build directory.
 The ``.out`` files you want are in ``build_that_you_downloaded_and_extracted/Testing/output``.